HadiAlMarzooq/JumboFishFingers/README.md

 # JumboFishFingers
-#### Simple HTML Page, an assignment to one of university courses 😁
+#### Simple HTML Page, an assignment to one of my university courses 😁